DataDog/ecommerce-workshop/README.md

 $ ./gor --input-file-loop --input-file requests_0.gor --output-http "http://localhost:3000"
 ```

-This assumes our application is running locally on port 3000.
+This command opens up my traffic recording, and ships all the requests to `localhost`, at port 3000.
+After running this traffic generator for a while, we'll be able to see the services that make up our application within Datadog.

-## Viewing Our Broken Services
+## Viewing Our Broken Services in Datadog